tailwindlabs/tailwindcss/source/docs/configuring-variants.blade.md

 }
 ```

-Each property is a core plugin name pointing to an array of state variants to generate for that plugin.
+Each property is a core plugin name pointing to an array of variants to generate for that plugin.

 It's important to note that (`responsive` excluded) **variants are generated in the order you specify them**, so variants at the end of the list will take precedence over variants at the beginning of the list.

-Learn more about state variants in the ["State Variants" documentation](/docs/state-variants).
+Learn more about pseudo-class variants in the ["Pseudo-Classes Variants" documentation](/docs/pseudo-class-variants).